 "Jasper!
 What are you doing?" she hissed.

 Jasper let out a sigh of relief, hesitating as he heard a snort followed by a growl, and frowned with confusion at the strange combination of sounds.
-"What the hell?" he mouthed to himself as he braced Alice against the wall with his arm, silently urging her to stay close.
+"What the hell?" he mouthed to himself as he pushed Alice against the wall with his arm, silently urging her to stay close.
 Sensing that his sister could still be in danger but at the same time feeling somewhat curious about who or what his sister was with, he mouthed to Alice, "Stay here."

-Alice reluctantly agreed, the fear overtaking everything in that moment as she watched Jasper grasp the axe between both hands and raise it above his shoulder before easing his way along the wall, his ear cocked and axe at the ready to meet whatever lay in wait for him.
+Alice reluctantly agreed, the fear overtaking everything in that moment as she watched Jasper grasp the axe between both hands and raise it above his head, before easing his way along the wall, his ear cocked and axe at the ready to meet whatever lay in wait for him.
 Before he could move one step closer, his ears pricked as his sister spoke.

-Jasper tried with all his might to stop himself from laughing.
+Jasper tried with all his might to stop himself laughing.
 Who on earth would Rose be associating with that smelled so horrible?
 Even if this mystery friend wore expensive coats, Rose was a stickler for personal cleanliness and would never tolerate somebody that had excessive body odour.
 If it was a secret guy friend he was sure that Alice would be able to tell, so he waved her forward to where he was standing.
 "What do you make of this?" he mouthed to her, asking her to try and decipher the conversation.
 After all she was a girl and she was the only other person who knew Rose as well as he did.
-She sidled beside him and then craned her neck to hear the conversation too, wearing a confused expression on her face.
+She sidled next to him and then craned her neck to hear the conversation too, wearing a stoic expression on her face.
 Both of them listened intently, surprised as Rose's mood suddenly shifted.

 "Nobody understands anything about me.
 I've always felt like a fifth wheel, even before Jasper and Alice finally decided to acknowledge their feelings for each other.
 I don't know how long it will be before they marry and he moves out.
-When that happens, I'm going to be all alone," she said sadly as Jasper heard her sniffle.
+When that happens I'm going to be all alone," she said sadly as Jasper heard her sniffle.
 Who on earth was she confiding in?